cmleinz/io-tether/README.md

 }
 ```

-## State
+## Stability

-This project is still very much a work in progress, expect fairly common
+This project is still very much a work in progress.
+Expect fairly common
 breaking changes in the short term.